victorteokw/react-merge-props/README.md

 ## Introduction

+Merging react component props by the following rule:

+1. Normal props replace the former
+2. `children` are ignored
+3. `className` are concatenated
+4. `style` are shallow merged
+5. functions that have initial `on` are run in sequence from left to right

 When creating extensible react components, this is what we need.

 ## Installation